Borgata

 The Rooms at Borgata

-- Classic Rooms - your standard room
+- Classic Rooms - your standard room, modern and exciting.

 - Fiore Suites - fancy tubs, big windows, finely appointed fixtures and high speed internet